How To Forgive Someone Who Broke Your Trust, And Move On

 They may stop fulfilling your expectations of trust when you have known each other for some time.

-4. Reframe the Narrative: Change the story you tell yourself about the situation.
+4. Reframe the narrative: Change the story you tell yourself about the situation.
 Instead of seeing it as a betrayal, see it as an experience that revealed their darker side.
 You learned not to trust them again.

-6. Focus On The Present: Let the past be.
+6. Focus on the present: Let the past be.
 Notice what good things are happening in the present moment.
 Mindfulness meditation can help reduce the weight of past hurts.

 Jane Penaz Eisner says that trust is a trait in close relationships, that is, it is stable over time and consistent across different relationships (Eisner, 1992).